 ➲ Bring it together.

-Pour the wet ingredients into the dry mixture.
-Stir until a thick, sticky dough forms.
-It will seem a bit looser than traditional dough—this is normal for gluten free.
-Let it sit for 5–10 minutes to hydrate and thicken.
+Pour the wet ingredients into the bowl with your dry mixture.
+Stir thoroughly until a thick, sticky dough forms.
+It will feel a bit looser than traditional bread dough—that’s completely normal for gluten-free recipes.
+Let the dough rest for 5–10 minutes; this allows the psyllium husk to fully hydrate and the mixture to thicken, giving you a soft, cohesive loaf that slices beautifully once baked.

 Pro tip : Psyllium husk absorbs liquid over time.
 That short resting period makes a big difference in structure.